michaelgold/usdz-from-gltf/README.md

 # usdz-from-gltf

-Throught the power of Github Actions you can convert a GLB file to USDZ file simply by uploading a file through Github's web UI.
+Through the power of Github Actions you can convert a GLB file to USDZ file simply by uploading a file through Github's web UI.

 ## Directions
 1. Click the big green "Use as template" button to make a new repo based on this template